Curriculum at Hampstead School

 In consultation with parents, a minority of students at Key Stage 4 may be directed to suitable alternative provision off site in order to meet their needs.
 Although these students follow a separate curriculum with a different provider, they remain part of Hampstead School.

-In Year 12, most students follow level 3 courses leading to AS or BTEC.
-There is also an opportunity for re-sit classes in GCSE mathematics and English for students who attained a D grade in these areas to enable them to improve.
-Some students are offered a level 2 pathway including a range of GCSE and BTEC subjects, together with re-take mathematics and English.
+In Year 12, most students follow level 3 courses leading to A level or BTEC.
+There is also an opportunity for re-sit classes in GCSE Mathematics and English for students who attained below a Grade 4 in these areas to enable them to improve.
+Some students are offered a level 2 pathway including a range of GCSE and BTEC subjects, together with re-take Mathematics and English.

 Students in Year 13 are almost all completing the second year of level 3 qualifications resulting in A levels or BTEC.
-Those who still have not attained a C grade in GCSE mathematics and English have the opportunity to continue these courses.
+Those who still have not attained a good pass in GCSE Mathematics and English have the opportunity to continue these courses.